HubDanDevMan/matura/chapters/Processes.md

 ## Program

 A program is a file containing a set of instructions.
 These instructions can be written in many different programming languages such as: Python, C or C++.
+These are considered high lever programming languages as they have strong abstraction from the inner machinations of a computer.
 The CPU however cammpt read these instructions yet they first need to be translated into something that the computer can use.
+This is done via a compiler.
+Thecompiler translates When this program is loaded into memory it becomes a process and can be seperated into four parts:

+- The Stack:

+The stack contains a data such as method parameters, local variables and return adresses.
+The stack is use for temporary data.
+- The Heap:

+The heap contains Memory that is dynamically allocated during the run time of the process.
+- The Data

+The data is the section containing the static and global variables.
+- The Text

+The text contains the current activity, this is represented by the value of the program counter it also contains the contents of the processor's registers.

+Further iformation on these four sections can be found within the memory chapter.

+- The Stack:

+The stack contains a data such as method parameters, local variables and return adresses.
+The stack is use for temporary data.
+- The Heap:

+The heap contains Memory that is dynamically allocated during the run time of the process.
+- The Data

+The data is the section containing the static and global variables.
+- The Text

+The text contains the current activity, this is represented by the value of the program counter it also contains the contents of the processor's registers.

+Further iformation on these four sections can be found within the memory chapter.

 ## Executables